MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-logging.md

 The INI file lists the following level: DEFAULT | MINIMAL | VERBOSE.

 - **Default**: The default verbosity parameters should be adequate for most needs: refer to the ‘Review of typical logging entries’ section to observe what is already generated by default.
 On top of any error, successful VSS calls along with key VSS metadata will be logged by default.
-- **Minimal**: This level will retain the formatting of Default mode, as well as all its events.
+- **Minimal**: This level will retain the formatting of Default mode, and its events.
 In addition, it will also generate output in many key places of the code.
 Most notably it will log all the files and database iterations that are commonplace in the SQLWriter logic.
-It can increase the number of entries logged for each VSS operation (including mundane OnIdentify event) by a large margin, especially on instances hosting a large number of databases, as every single file of every single Database may be reported more than once over the course of a VSS backup.
-This level only helps to give a more precise idea of the logical position of SQL Writer logic at the time of a failure or for exploration purposes.
-As such it’s usually not useful to keep it active beyond momentary investigations, as it will greatly reduce the history depth of the default 1MB file size as each operation will generate at least five times as many entries.
+It can increase the number of entries logged for each VSS operation (including mundane OnIdentify event) by a large margin, especially on instances hosting a large number of databases : every single physical file of every single Database may be reported more than once over the course of a VSS backup.
+This level only helps giving a more precise idea of the logical position of SQL Writer logic at the time of a failure, or for exploration purposes.
+As such it’s usually not useful to keep it active beyond momentary investigations, as it will greatly reduce the history depth of the default 1 MB file size as each operation will generate at least five times as many entries.
 Increasing the TraceFileSizeMb value may be relevant.
-- **Verbose**: Currently this level reports the very same events as Minimal, but prefixes each entry with source code object and methods descriptors.
+- **Verbose**: Currently this level reports the same events as Minimal, but prefixes each entry with source code object and methods descriptors.
 It makes the output wider (and therefore even larger in size than Minimal) and less readable.
 The added information would not be very useful outside of interactions with Microsoft Support Services.
-The same comment as minimal would apply: keeping this level active for long duration will greatly reduce the history depth of the default 1MB file size as each operation will generate at least five times as many entries, and wider entries: increasing the TraceFileSizeMb value may be relevant.
+The same comment as minimal would apply: keeping this level active for long duration will greatly reduce the history depth of the default 1 MB file size as each operation will generate at least five times as many entries, and wider entries: increasing the TraceFileSizeMb value may be relevant.

 > [!NOTE]
 > **Minimal** (and **Verbose**) level will *not* provide additional error details in case of failure, only additional *progress details* for each low level operation related to SQL Writer activities.